Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

 *TIP*: In general it is useful to find `main` quickly, so by convention `main` is usually placed at the end (bottom) of the source file.

-4- Write a Jai program that prints "One" and  "Two!" on consecutive lines, and then "Three!" on the same line (see _mini.jai_).
+4- Write a Jai program that prints "One" and  "Two!" on consecutive lines, and then "Three!" on the same line (See *mini.jai*).

-5- Investigate whether the compiler really needs source files to have the extension .jai (see _mini.txt_).
+5- Investigate whether the compiler really needs source files to have the extension .jai (See *mini.txt_).